Code-the-Dream-School/intro-to-python-v1/README.md

 # Intro to Python

-This repository contains the curriculum for v1 of Code the Dream's Intro to Python course, an optional prerequisite to Python Essentials.
+This repository contains the curriculum for v1 of Code the Dream's Intro to Python course, an optional prerequisite to Python for Data Engineering & Analysis.

 Check out our [contributing guidelines](https://github.com/Code-the-Dream-School/intro-to-python-v1/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/Code-the-Dream-School/intro-to-python-v1/blob/main/CONTRIBUTING.md) if you want to help out!